 It is noted that the nutcracker embodies the “Cycle of Life”.

-This is because as the seed of a nut falls on the ground a newer, stronger, and younger tree will grow to be thousands of years old making the woodworking business thrive.
+This is because as the seed of a nut falls on the ground a newer, stronger, and a younger tree will grow to be thousands of years old making the woodworking business thrive.